bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-If you're using a smaller resolution, the navigation bar displays as a burger menu icon.
+<p>If you're using a smaller resolution, the navigation bar displays as a burger menu icon.
 When you click on the burger menu icon a mobile sidebar or a vertical menu appears.
-Now you're familiar with some of the navigation types that are available in your React apps.
+Now you're familiar with some of the navigation types that are available in your React apps.</p>

-Let's explore how they are implemented to load different pages.
-If you compare the navigation of websites built with React against HTML and CSS, you will likely find no visual difference.
+<p>Let's explore how they are implemented to load different pages.
+If you compare the navigation of websites built with React against HTML and CSS, you will likely find no visual difference.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s01-i.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->